Webschool-io/be-mean/apostila/mongodb/theory-nosql-EN.md

 > get_my-unique-smartass-key.name
 'Suissa'
 ```
 Pretty simple this concept right?
-Most of this database operate only using RAM, only then they commit.
+Most of this database operate only using RAM, only then they persist.
 In some cases they are widely used for **cache**.

 Some examples: